The brilliant Horrible Histories boat tour is a must

 The brilliant actors bring the history of the River Thames to life

 Like most Horrible History stories the idea behind the Terrible Thames is to bring the past alive and transform dull dates and boring facts into stories that kids might actually remember.
-This means highlighting the dark and gory stuff.

 The dialogue is fast and furious and you often have only seconds to digest one snippet of history before the pair move onto the next intriguing fact.
-In fact, my only criticism would be that the pace is a little too fast at times.
+The dialogue is fast and furious and you often have only seconds to digest one snippet of history before the pair move onto the next intriguing fact.

 Nevertheless, the performance is funny.
 Very funny.
 The script manages to achieve that magical balance of entertaining kids and making parents chuckle too.
-When we travelled on board there were some very well-timed quips about parties at No. 10 Downing Street that went down very well with the older members of the audience.
+When we travelled on board there were some very well-timed quips about Boris Johnson and parties at No. 10 Downing Street that went down very well with the older members of the audience.

 Horrible Histories Boat Tour